mccurdyc/www/content/books/finite-and-infinite-games.md

 Hamming's The Art of Doing Science and Engineering: Learning to Learn, an expansion of the aforementioned talk.

 To be "touched" by someone is to listen their genius thoughts.
-To expand on this a bit, people say that they have been "touched" or "moved" when they have just heard or experienced something that surprised them and therefore, shifted their genius.
+To expand on this a bit, people say that they have been "touched" or "moved" when they have heard or experienced something that surprised them and therefore, shifted _their_ own genius.
-They were expecting the other to recite a script or act in their role.
-They remained behind the veil of society.
+They were expecting the other to recite a script or act in their role, but were instead surprised.

 > When I am touched, I am touched only as the person I am behind all the theatrical masks, but at the same time I am changed from within [...]